Learn about assistance available to Tribes through other federal energy programs in addition to the U.S. Department of Energy.

 Healthy Homes Production Program

 This program supports projects that identify and correct significant housing-related health and safety hazards in privately owned, low-income rental, or owner occupied housing.
-The U.S. Department of Housing and Urban Development (HUD) is especially interested in projects that integrate healthy homes practices into existing housing rehabilitation, property maintenance, weatherization, energy efficiency improvements, and other housing improvement programs.
+HUD is especially interested in projects that integrate healthy homes practices into existing housing rehabilitation, property maintenance, weatherization, energy efficiency improvements, and other housing improvement programs.
 Native American Tribes are eligible.